What We Do

 Data migration is simply the movement of information from one system or technology to another.
-It entails data profiling, cleansing and validation to ensure that the transfer of information was performed in an accurate and quality way.
+It entails data profiling and validation to ensure that the transfer of information was performed in an accurate and quality way.

 Data conversion is a type of migration that adds a layer of complexity by requiring the transformation of information from one format to another.
 It entails extraction of data from a source system followed by the transformation and load of that same data into a destination system which may represent all or part of that data in a different context.

-At Harmony Healthcare IT, we offer both EMR migration and conversion.
+At Harmony Healthcare IT, we offer both EMR migration and conversion and have experience with over 550 software brands, such as Epic and Oracle Cerner.
 We also tackle ERP data migration and conversion.
 But, because of the layer of complexity (and therefore cost) defined above between the two options, we like to hold a strategic discussion when presented with an opportunity for a patient data migration of any sort – especially when there is an inventory of multiple source legacy systems from a large health system.